-The Mini-Lesson is a period of direct and explicit instruction.
+The mini-lesson is a period of direct and explicit instruction.
 Teach only one literacy objective and be explicit in explaining how learning this teaching point will help your children as readers.
-Use a gradual release model, where first you demonstrate the teaching point and then the children get guided practice with it.
+Use a gradual release model, in which you first demonstrate the teaching point and then give the children guided practice.
 The mini-lesson supports children in seeing the teaching point in action and practicing it under your guidance.
-Linking the work they just did with you to the work they will do on their own helps prepare them for independent reading during Work Time.
+Linking the work they just did with you to the work they will do on their own helps prepare them for independent reading during work time.

 Gather the children together in the whole group meeting area for your lessons and their sense of themselves as a community of readers will develop as well.

 Reading Workshop begins with a mini-lesson which allows you to offer your children direct instruction on a reading skill, strategy, or behavior that the majority of them need.
 There are four distinct parts to a mini-lesson.
 This formal architecture makes it easier for you to plan and easier for the children to know what is expected of them and what will take place.
 The four parts are: